Sotiris Silaidopoulos

-Sotiris Silaidopoulos (Greek: Σωτήρης Συλαϊδόπουλος; born 8 February 1979) is a Greek football manager and former footballer who played as a striker.
-He was born in Trikala, Greece in 1975.
-Silaidopoulos played for several clubs in Greece, including Olympiacos, Panathinaikos, and PAOK.
-He also played for the Greece national team, scoring two goals in 16 appearances.
+Sotiris Silaidopoulos (Greek: Σωτήρης Συλαϊδόπουλος; born 8 February 1979) is a Greek professional football manager and former player who played as a midfielder.
+He is the current manager of Portuguese club Rio Ave.

 Early life and playing career

-Silaidopoulos was born on the Greek island of Kos and started playing football at local club Antagoras F.C., where he later went on to play for the club's senior team at age 15.
+Silaidopoulos was born on the Greek island of Kos and started playing football at local club Antagoras, where he later went on to play for the club's senior team at age 15.

-In 1999 he signed for Super League 1 club Panionios F.C., where the 19-year-old initially joined the Under-20 team, while training with the senior side.
+In 1999, he signed for Super League 1 club Panionios, where the 19-year-old initially joined the Under-20 team, while training with the senior side.
 At the end of 2000, Silaidopoulos suffered a severe knee injury that forced him to undergo multiple surgeries and prevented him to pursue a professional playing career.

 After a long injury break, Silaidopoulos returned to the pitch in 2004 and played for lower division clubs, before he retired in 2009 and focused on his coaching career.

 Managerial career

-First steps into coaching
+Early career

 Following his retirement, Silaidopoulos started making his first experiences in coaching by taking over the U-15 team of Omilos Athlopaidion Kos at the beginning of the 2010–11 season.
 In the following season, he led the club's U-17 side to victory in the Dodecanese League.